villekf/OMEGA/README.md

 On Ubuntu you can install g++ with `sudo apt install build-essential`.

-To install the OMEGA software, either simply extract the release/master package, download the MATLAB toolbox file from [releases](https://github.com/villekf/OMEGA/releases) (`OMEGA.-.Open-source.MATLAB.emission.tomography.software.mltbx`) or obtain the source code through git:
+To install the OMEGA software, either simply extract the release/master package, download the MATLAB toolbox file from [releases](https://github.com/villekf/OMEGA/releases) (`OMEGA.-.Open-source.MATLAB.emission.tomography.software.mltbx`, MATLAB only), install for Python through pip (`pip install omegatomo`), or obtain the source code through git:
 `git clone https://github.com/villekf/OMEGA`
-and then add the OMEGA folder and subfolders to MATLAB/Octave path (this is done automatically if you install with the mltbx-file) or /path/to/OMEGA/source/Python to PYTHONPATH.
+and then add the OMEGA folder and subfolders to MATLAB/Octave path (this is done automatically if you install with the mltbx-file) or /path/to/OMEGA/source/Python to PYTHONPATH (this step is not required when installing through pip).
 Finally, run `install_mex` in the source folder to build the necessary MEX-files or compile.py with Python.
 ROOT, OpenCL and CUDA support will be installed, if the corresponding files are found.
 Possible compilation errors can be seen with `install_mex(1)`.
 OpenCL include and library paths, ArrayFire path and ROOT path can also be set manually with
 `install_mex(0, OpenCL_include_path, OpenCL_lib_path, AF_PATH, ROOT_PATH)`. `OpenCL_include_path` should be the folder where `cl.h` is located, `OpenCL_lib_path` the folder where `OpenCL.lib/libOpenCL.so` (Windows/Linux) is located,